706f6c6c7578/oc/README.md

 $ oc_client -d server_data.txt -f myfile.txt

-## Notes

-- By default, the client uses the Tor network.
-Make sure you have Tor running on your system (usually on port 9050).
-- When using the `-clearnet` option, your IP address will be visible to the server.

 ## Security Considerations

 - Be cautious when sending sensitive files and consider using encryption before sending.
-- The Tor network provides anonymity but may be slower than data send through clearnet.

 ## Server oc_server.go